Table of Contents

 That’s the man we met in that book.

-It doesn’t matter whether the book truthfully laid out Donald Trump’s life, philosophy and talents.
+It doesn’t matter whether the book truthfully laid out Donald Trump’s life, philosophy, and talents.
 It’s irrelevant that much of it may be a work of fiction, springing from the mind of a ghostwriter.
 All that matters is that we, the general public, have a ferocious appetite for people who succeed at all costs and achieve the life and goals that we desire.

 I don’t think very many people were surprised by his announcement.
 Somehow, the man found a theme of rage that he was able to manipulate to his advantage and catapult his way into the presidency.
-The press, who love controversy and hated what Donald Trump stood for, happily and ironically helped this man become the president of the most powerful country in the world.
-I think if they just ignored him, for the most part, he wouldn’t have been elected.
+The press, who love controversy and hated what Donald Trump stood for, happily and ironically helped this man become president.
+I think if they had just ignored him, for the most part, he wouldn’t have been elected.

 Wow.. it’s a highly motivational article about the success of Donald trump. you must read it to achieve that motivation level.